-Because of these receptors' vast locations, CBD has a remarkable ability to support the body in many different ways.
+Since the endocannabinoid receptors are vastly distributed within the body and their various functions, pet CBD has a remarkable ability to support the body in many different ways.

 Assists the immune system

-Supports normal brain and nerve function
+Supports normal brain and nervous system function

 Supports cardiovascular health